 A mindfulness based approach

 My psychotherapy training is in a mindfulness based approach called Core Process Psychotherapy (CPP).
-This particular approach integrates concepts of mindfulness and awareness with modern psychological perspectives and theories.
+This particular approach integrates concepts of mindfulness and awareness with modern psychological perspectives and approaches.

-This approach to counselling and psychotherapy does not require you, as the client, to be familiar with what mindfulness is about.
-Instead, mindfulness supports me in the work that I do.
-My own mindfulness practice, for instance, helps bolster my resilience as a therapist.
-It also helps enhance the therapeutic space I provide.
+This approach to counselling and psychotherapy does not require you, as the client, to be familiar with mindfulness.
+Instead, my own mindfulness practice is intended to support me in my work.
+It helps through bolstering my resilience as a therapist and through enhancing the therapeutic space I offer.

-Mindfulness also comes into the work in other ways.
-We may, for instance, bring awareness to what comes up in the here-and-now as we talk and explore together.
+Mindfulness also comes into our work together in other ways.
+We may bring awareness to what comes up in the here-and-now as we talk and explore together.
 This could include noticing thoughts, feelings and sensations as they arise in the present moment.

 Short-term therapy

 In short-term therapy, the work tends to focus on the particular issue, or issues that have prompted you to seek therapy.
-You may for instance be experiencing, or be recovering from a period of transition in your life.
+You may for instance be experiencing or be recovering from a period of transition in your life.
 This could be a home move, a bereavement, the end of a relationship, or the loss of a job.
-You may therefore have decided that you want to use therapy to support you in working through the thoughts and feelings arising from this event.
+You may therefore decide that you want to use the therapeutic space to support you in working through the thoughts and feelings arising from this event.

 It could also be that there is no particular event or situation that has led you to explore the option of therapy.
 The therapy space can be used to work on feelings such as anxiety, depression, anger, stress and low self-esteem.